Career! This word makes me freak out every time it crosses my path.

-But no matter how much we try to escape, it is undeniable that we really cannot escape our fate.
-This apart from career gives me goosebumps.
+But no matter how much we try to escape, it is undeniable that we cannot escape our fate.
+This, apart from career, gives me goosebumps.

-Thinking of fate, reverts me back to the very famous Bhagwad Gita saying,
+Thinking of fate reverts me to the very famous Bhagwad Gita saying,

 “Karmanye Vadhikaraste Ma Phaleshu Kadachana, Ma Karma Phala Hetur Bhurmatey Sangostva Akarmani”.